-I came to Hot Water Beach to work.
+I came to Hot Water Beach primarily to work.
 When I first arrived in New Zealand on March 17, I spent a couple of weeks roaming around, mostly within the vicinity of Auckland.
-I was only just beginning to look for work, mostly to see what was available.
-I came across exactly two job listings that caught my interest, and I sent my resumes just to see.
+I was only just beginning to look for work (I’m here on a working holiday visa), just to see what was available.
+I came across exactly two job listings that caught my interest, and I sent my resumes on a whim.
 I was offered both jobs almost immediately—one on Waiheke Island and the other on Hot Water Beach.

 I spent a few days deciding between the two but ultimately chose to work at Hot Water Beach.
-The major deciding factor: I only needed to commit to two months of work.
-But I’ve been here for two months now, so I’m about to move on to my next destination (TBD).
+I’ve been here for two months now, so I’m about to go traveling for the off-season.

 Pin image to save & share!